 What Is Face Milling Also Called?

-Face milling is also referred to as face machining and shell milling, machining being a generic term for milling and shell referring to the use of a shell milling tool.
-Face milling and shell milling are interchangeable if the milling tool being used is a shell tool, whereas face machining is used when describing the wider machining process.
+Face milling is sometimes informally associated with the term 'shell milling' when a shell mill tool is used, though the standard term for the operation remains 'face milling.'
+Face milling and shell milling are interchangeable if the milling tool being used is a shell tool, whereas face machining is used when referring to the broader machining process.

 What Are the Features of a Face Milling Cutter?

-A face milling cutter consists of an arbor, cutting head, two keys, a retaining bolt, and the cutting tips.
+A face milling cutter consists of an arbor, a cutting head, two keys, a retaining bolt, and the cutting tips.
 The arbor is used by the machine to hold the tool.
 The retaining bolt screws through the center of the cutting head and the arbor.
 The two keys prevent the cutting head and arbor from rotating separately, and the tips are used as the cutting surface.
-The tips are the most unique parts of any face milling cutter and can be changed on every tool for different tip materials and shapes depending on the application.
+The inserts are the most critical parts of any face milling cutter and can be changed for different materials and geometries depending on the application.

 How Does Face Milling Differ From the Other Types of Milling?

 There are many functions of milling, and each serves a different purpose.
 For example, one type of milling is peripheral milling.
 Peripheral milling is similar to face milling as it is used to create a flat surface and remove material quickly.
-However, in peripheral milling, the side of the milling tools is used as the cutting edge.
+However, in peripheral milling, the side of the milling tool is used as the cutting edge.
 Peripheral milling is able to remove a larger amount of material per unit of time due to having a larger cutting surface in contact with the workpiece.
-Other forms of milling include: chamfer, profile, and shoulder, which are all used to create different forms of geometry.
-Whereas face milling is used to create a flat surface.
+Other forms of milling include chamfer, profile, and shoulder, which are all used to create different forms of geometry.
+On the other hand, face milling is used to create a flat surface.

 How Does the Face Milling Process Work?